 In addition to data entry jobs, cashier jobs and similar roles typically require 10-key skills.
 If you want to work in retail or land a role requiring numerical data entry, you can learn 10-key number-pad typing skills using free online tools, such as through Typing.com or by taking an online course through a site like Lynda.com.
 Lynda subscriptions start at $19.99 for access to thousands of courses.

 Taking a public speaking course and learning how to communicate effectively can enrich your career, especially if you’re seeking leadership or motivational speaking roles.
 Public speaking classes are taught online, at community colleges and at adult continuing education centers.
 Online training company The Leader’s Institute, for example, offers two-day public speaking courses across the country for $995.

 4. Microsoft Office Suite Certification

-Obtaining Microsoft Office Suite certification indicates proficiency in Word, Excel, PowerPoint and Outlook.
-If you're seeking jobs that involve preparing documents and spreadsheets, such as administrative jobs and research jobs, this might be a good fit.
-Complete free online tutorials at your own pace or sign up for a course at an adult continuing education center.
-For example, Chesapeake Public Schools in Chesapeake, Va., has six-week Microsoft Word and Excel classes starting at $71 for residents and $137 for non-residents.
+Obtaining a Microsoft Office Suite certification indicates proficiency in Word, Excel, PowerPoint and Outlook.
+This is perfect if you’re seeking jobs that involve preparing documents and spreadsheets, such as administrative jobs and research jobs.
+Complete free online tutorials at your own pace, or sign up for a course at an adult continuing education center.
+For example, Chesapeake Public Schools in Chesapeake, Va., has four-week Microsoft Word and Excel classes starting at $49 for residents and $93 for non-residents.

 5. Google Analytics Certification